Julius A. Dargan House – Darlington, South Carolina

 Dargan spent his life in service to the community of Darlington and to South Carolina.
 A lawyer, Dargan sat on the Board of Trustees for Darlington Academy and was a member of the South Carolina House of Representatives from 1850 until 1852.
 He signed the Ordinance of Secession in 1860 and died the following year.

 The home is one of the few intact antebellum houses remaining in Darlington.
 During the Civil War, Federal troops succeeded in burning the town’s railroad, depot, and warehouses, among other buildings.
 Fortunately, this house was spared.

 After Dargan’s death, the home was acquired by A.G.
 Kollock, editor of the Darlington News.
 It was later purchased by J.C.
 Stone, who managed the local Coca Cola bottling company.
 The Dargan House is also referred to as the Kollock-Stone House for these former owners.
 The city bought the house in 1999 and restored it in 2003.
 It currently houses administrative offices.

-The Julius A. Dargan House is listed in the National Register, which adds the following architectural details:
+The Julius A. Dargan House is listed in the National Register:

 The Julius A. Dargan House is significant as one of the few relatively intact antebellum residences remaining in the city of Darlington.
 The house is defined primarily by its Greek Revival two-story rectangular form, hipped roof, and two-story pedimented portico.
 The house, built ca. 1856, is a rectangular, two-story weatherboarded residence with interior stuccoed chimneys.
 The hipped roof over the main section of the building features a boxed cornice, which is decorated with pendant soffit brackets only on the south elevation.